-Whether you are a startup, you own an established software, or a saas company, your online presence on software review websites is important.
-It offers your current and potential customers information about your products, a chance to share feedback, and get software advice.
+Whether you are a startup, you own an established software, or a SaaS company, your online presence on software review websites is important.
+One of the characteristics of SaaS is the abundance of features that need to be understood, offering your current and potential customers information about your products, a chance to share feedback, and get software advice, can be the determining factor for getting a new customer and keeping an existing one.

 This checklist is a step-by-step guide for startups and companies with software as a service on how to start and manage product presence on review websites (also called review portals, platforms, or just the generic word ‘sites’).
 Work through this checklist and establish a well-managed presence on major software review websites.